 In addition to the general revaluation, Council also conducts supplementary valuations when there have been changes to property as a result of property improvements, demolitions, subdivisions, or similar.
 Payments of supplementary notices are usually due within 21 days of being issued or included with your remaining installments.

 An objection to a valuation shown on your rate notice can be addressed by lodging a request via the Rating Valuation Objections Portal or by contacting Council.
-All objections must be lodged within two months of the issue date printed on your annual Rates and Valuations Notice (first instalment), in accordance with Sections 16, 17 & 18 of the Valuation of Land Act 1960.
+All objections must be lodged within sixty days of the issue date printed on your annual Rates and Valuations Notice (first instalment), in accordance with Sections 16, 17 & 18 of the Valuation of Land Act 1960.